simontran7/dev-notes/perf-opt/memory.md

 ```

 > **Note**\
-> The encoding approach isn’t a pure SoA, but a hybrid: you store the shared fields in an AoS layout, and keep each variant’s extra data in separate arrays (an SoA) indexed by the main struct.
+> The encoding approach isn't a pure SoA, but a hybrid: you store the shared fields in an AoS layout, and keep each variant’s extra data in separate arrays (an SoA) indexed by the main struct.

 ## Struct size Optimization